 Verse 7-8: "Now they know that everything that you have given me is from you.
 8For I have given them the words that you gave me, and they have received them and have come to know in truth that I came from you; and they have believed that you sent me."

-In verse seven Jesus affirms that the disciples are beginning to understand the uniqueness of the relationship between He and the Father.
+Jesus affirms that the disciples are beginning to understand the uniqueness of the relationship between Him and the Father.

-In verse eight Jesus goes on to explain that the disciples understand that everything Jesus has received is from the Father:
+The disciples understood that everything Jesus has received is from the Father:

 Verse 9: "I am praying for them.
 I am not praying for the world but for those whom you have given me, for they are yours."

-Jesus now specifically prays for the disciples, not for those in the world.
+Jesus now explicitly prays for the disciples, not for those in the world.

 Verse 10: "All mine are yours, and yours are mine, and I am glorified in them."

-As in John 16:15 Jesus affirms that everything that belongs to Him belongs to the Father, and that all the Father has is His.
+Everything that belongs to Jesus belongs to the Father, and all the Father has, is His.

 Verse 11: "And I am no longer in the world, but they are in the world, and I am coming to you.
 Holy Father, keep them in your name, which you have given me, that they may be one, even as we are one."

-In verse six Jesus says the disciples have kept God's word.
-Here He prays that the Father would keep them after He is gone back to Heaven and the Father, that they will be as one with the same unity as shared by He and the Father.
+Jesus prayed that the Father would keep the disciples after He had returned to Heaven so that they would be as one, with the same unity as He and the Father.

 Verse 12: "While I was with them, I kept them in your name, which you have given me.
 I have guarded them, and not one of them has been lost except the son of destruction, that the Scripture might be fulfilled."

-The passage referring to His statement "that the scripture might be fulfilled" is not given, but it is believed to be Psalm 41:9, "Even my close friend in whom I trusted, who ate my bread, has lifted his heel against me" .
+None of the disciples have perished, except Judas Iscariot, "That the scripture might be fulfilled."
+This passage is not given, but it is believed to be Psalm 41:9, "Even my close friend in whom I trusted, who ate my bread, has lifted his heel against me."

 Jesus, in His High Priestly prayer, is praying/speaking these things for the comfort of His disciples that they might have joy fulfilled in themselves.

-I believe we are supposed to have the joy of the Lord' in our lives.
-Jesus mentioned 'joy' many times in His ministry, as in John 15:11 (“These things I have spoken to you that my joy may be in you, and your joy may be made full”), and in John 16:24 (“Ask, and you will receive, in order that your joy may be fulfilled”).
+I believe we are supposed to have the 'joy of the Lord' in our lives.
+Jesus mentioned 'joy' many times in His ministry, as in John 15:11.
+“These things I have spoken to you that my joy may be in you, and your joy may be made full,” and in John 16:24 “Ask, and you will receive, so that your joy may be fulfilled."

 Verse 14: "I have given them your word, and the world has hated them because they are not of the world, just as I am not of the world."

-Jesus again makes reference to being in the world, but not of the world.
-The world hated Jesus, and here again He makes it clear that the world will hate His disciples.
+Again, Jesus refers to being in the world, but not of the world.
+The world hated Jesus and emphasizes that the world will hate His disciples.

-We need to decide and to make it clear as to who we are following, the world or Christ.
-It is impossible to be "Worldly" and "Christ Like" at the same time.
+It is impossible to be "Worldly," and "Christ-Like" at the same time.
 It is like trying to mix oil and water.

-Wouldn't it be nice, or at least more comfortable for us to think the world will appreciate our Christianity, but according to Jesus, this will not happen.
-John 15:19— ”If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.”
+"If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you,” (John 15:19).